 When It Was Over and I Could Talk About It.

 Immediately following the funeral, we went full swing into a full kitchen renovation.
 Yes, we’re nuts.
-In many ways, it was a great distraction from all that I was facing health-wise and emotionally.
+In many ways, it was a great distraction from all I was facing health-wise and emotionally.
 In other ways, it was so exhausting.
 But the results?
 Amazing.
-By the eve before Christmas Eve Day, I had a wonderfully functional and beautiful kitchen.
+I had a wonderfully functional and beautiful kitchen by the eve before Christmas Eve Day.
 And we had a lovely holiday together.

-My parents came to celebrate the New Year with us, and to stay through my surgery and recovery.
+My parents came to celebrate the New Year with us and to stay through my surgery and recovery.
 They are such a blessing to me.
-We had some great fun before my surgery date… we saw Emme’s Middle Sister and her (adoptive) Mom for an overnight visit at a neat hotel with and even cooler water park.
+We had some great fun before my surgery date… we saw Emme’s Middle Sister and her (adoptive) Mom for an overnight visit at a neat hotel with an even cooler water park.
 That made FIVE visits with them in 2009.
 Dreams do come true, even if it is in a roundabout way.
-And since then, we’ve received pictures (finally!) of Emme’s niece, daughter of Big Sister.
-And we have an email address so hopefully this might be some increased contact with all of them.
+And since then, we’ve received pictures (finally!) of Emme’s niece, the daughter of Big Sister.
+And we have an email address so hopefully, this might be some increased contact with all of them.
 Look at me, hoping.
-I’m a pretty hopeless hoper, huh?
+I’m a pretty #hopelesshoper, huh?

 And then finally it came.
 I won’t go into the details of the surgery because you don’t want to know.
 But you can know that the surgery went much better than the doc expected.
 And I was out of the hospital and recovering at home at three days rather than five to seven days.
 God took care of me.
 I truly believe it.

-And even with the blessing of a better than expected result physically so far, I know my heart is working through the grief of this kind of closure.
-I’ve said it before, but I’ve been quite shocked by the level of unexpected feelings I’ve had while facing the closure of this journey to our family.
-I really don’t want to be overdramatic about it, but it’s an amazing thing to have my body express the things I know my mind would rather just forget.
+And even with the blessing of a better-than-expected result physically so far, I know my heart is working through the grief of this kind of closure.
+I’ve said it before, but I’ve been quite shocked by the level of unexpected feelings I’ve had while facing the closure of this journey for our family.
+I really don’t want to be overdramatic about it, but it’s an amazing thing to have my body express the things I know my mind would rather forget.